yanshiyason/til/launchctl/launching_a_daemon_on_mac.md

 Make sure the label is unique.
 Using `/bin/zsh -c -l` launches the command after loading the .zshrc file which might be necessary (if the command requires your environment loaded)

+The `WorkingDirectory` is the directory launchtl will run in, since you don't have access to your env vars yet, it's better to use `cd` inside the shell command so your launch agent remains portable. (instead of hardcoding the user
+$HOME directory in there)

 2. Use the `launchctl` commands the make sure the thing is working